A geometric and combinatorial view of weighted voting: Background

-Thus, a weighted game possesses a total ordering on the voters, and hence all weighted games are linear.
+The desirability ordering for a weighted game is a total ordering on the players, and hence all weighted games are linear.
 Not all linear games are weighted though.
-The first examples occur for $n=6$ voters, where 60 of the 1171 linear games fail to be weighted; for reference, we list these in Appendix~\ref{app:unweighted6}.
+The first examples occur for $n=6$ players, where 60 of the 1171 linear games fail to be weighted; for reference, we list these in Appendix~\ref{app:unweighted6}.

-In many voting contexts, there is a restriction that at most one side may win, i.e., no coalition and its complement are both winning.
-One rationale for this is that if opposing sides (complementary coalitions) could both win, a decision would not be reachable and the result of the process would be a stalemate.

-\begin{definition} A simple game is said to \emph{proper} if for each complementary pair $A, A^c$ of coalitions, at most one is winning; otherwise it is \emph{improper}.
-A simple game is said to be \emph{strong} if for each complementary pair $A, A^c$ of coalitions, at least one is winning.
-A simple game is said to be \emph{self-dual} if for each complementary pair $A, A^c$ of coalitions, precisely one is winning, i.e., if it is both proper and strong. \end{definition}

-Note that the terminology has changed somewhat substantially as the literature on this subject has evolved from many different viewpoints; we largely follow \cite{TZ99}.
-For example, self-dual games have been referred to as \emph{constant-sum} games by von Neumann and Morgenstern~\cite{vNeMorBook}, \emph{strong} games by Isbell~\cite{Isb59}, and \emph{zero-sum} games by Krohn and Sudh\"{o}lter~\cite{KS95}.
-The term \emph{self-dual} is most descriptive in our context since the notion of duality plays an important role in our approach.